Skip to main content

 predict() Versus evaluate()

 predict() is the small inference surface.
-For the built-in binary models it returns:
+For the built-in binary models it always returns:

 • _preds